Redwood Mountain Grove: Trails

-The grove's 3 hiking trails are: the Redwood Canyon Trail (central grove); Sugar Bowl Trail (southwest); and the Hart Tree Trail (northwest).
+The grove's 3 hiking trails include the Redwood Canyon Trail (central grove), Sugar Bowl Trail (southwest), and the Hart Tree Trail (northwest).
 Their total 10 mi length connect for 3 loop route options.
 They all begin at the Redwood Canyon Trailhead, via the dirt Forest Service Route 14S75 off the Generals Highway.
 They give visitors walking/hiking access to see giant sequoia trees within 'wilderness' natural habitats and views of the surrounding canyons and mountains.
 In Redwood Canyon along Redwood Creek, the grove's understory is dense with other native plant species.
 The Sugar Bowl is an unusual pure giant sequoia grove on top of Redwood Mountain.

 Plant life and fire studies

 The grove contains many types of plant life, with the most significant being the giant sequoias.
 Within the grove one finds many different tree species.
 The trees that are most prominent in the grove include species such as the white fir, sugar pine, incense cedar, ponderosa pine, red fir, and Jeffrey pine.
 Each type of these tree species is most numerous within different sections of the grove.

 The trees have a significant importance to the grove, and natural disasters such as fires have many effects on it.
 In 1969, parts of the grove were burned to prevent the possibility of other fires from happening, and they aided in restoring the ecosystem and natural life in the area.
 Fires such as these were also used for scientific research.
 The fires can have major effects on forests and other wilderness areas.
 The fires can act as part of the natural cycle for restoring natural life in the environment and ecosystems in the grove and other parks.

 The Redwood Mountain Grove was involved in several studies that looked at different species of trees present in the grove and the environment surrounding the area.
 Some of these studies included the investigation of how fires affected the trees and environment in the grove.

 The Redwood Mountain Grove was used for the study and analysis of several burns.
 The burning of small areas in the grove occurred to observe and understand the effects of different fires on the ecosystem.
 It also presented the benefits to the grove through the examination of the results of the areas burned.
 They highlighted the effects fires have on the many trees, other natural life, and wilderness of the Redwood Mountain Grove and its surroundings.